Governance

 A Transfer Agreement ensuring a seamless transition from Essex County College (ECC) to New Jersey City University (NJCU) was signed by the presidents of both institutions in a ceremony on Thursday, July 18.
 The signing, held on ECC’s Newark campus, will help ensure a clear pathway for students to first earn an Associate degree followed by a Bachelor’s degree and beyond, said ECC’s President, Dr. Augustine A. Boakye.

-“This is an agreement that brings outstanding two institutions together who have similar goals and mission.
+“This is an agreement that brings two outstanding institutions together who have similar goals and missions.
 We believe that everyone should have access to a quality higher education at an affordable price,” said Dr. Boakye.

-Students at ECC eligible for the state Community College Opportunity Grant (CCOG) program have their costs of tuition and approved educational fees not already covered by other available grants.
+The state Community College Opportunity Grant (CCOG) program covers the tuition and approved educational fees for eligible community college students which their remaining aid doesn’t pay.
 At the four-year institution level, the state’s Garden State Guarantee (GSG) program covers the cost of tuition and fees that are not already covered by federal and state financial aid or other scholarships.

 New Jersey State Assemblywoman Carmen Morales, a former ECC Board of Trustees member, said “today marks a significant milestone in education.
 We are making higher education more accessible and affordable.
 We are strengthening the community and building a greater New Jersey.”